-E. Wilson Amsler Endowed Scholarship: Established in recognition of E. Wilson Amsler and his many contributions to the community and the university.
+E. Wilson Amsler Endowed Scholarship: An endowed scholarship established in recognition of E. Wilson Amsler and his many contributions to the community and the university.
 The scholarship will permit the College of Business Administration to recruit and/or support an outstanding business major.
-Applicants must be junior full-time students in the College of Business; have a minimum QPA of 3.5; have completed 30 credits hours; and show active involvement in student organizations of the College of Business and the university.
+Contact the chair of the College of Business Administration Scholarship Committee at 814-393-2600 for additional information.
+Applications must be completed and returned by March 22.

-Donald E. & Bernadette Hugus Crooks Scholarship: Established by Bernadette (Hugus) and Donald Crooks for students who demonstrate strong work ethic and desire to excel.
-Candidates must be enrolled in the College of Business Administration with preference given to marketing majors who must have a minimum 2.8 QPA.
-This scholarship is renewable for up to four years if the candidates maintain the required academic criteria while majoring in a program of the College of Business Administration.
+Donald E. & Bernadette Hugus Crooks Family Scholarship: This scholarship established by Bernadette (Hugus) and Donald Crooks for an incoming freshman who demonstrates strong work ethic and desire to excel.
+Candidates must be enrolled in the College of Business Administration with preference given to Marketing majors.
+This scholarship award is renewable for up to four years if the candidate maintains the required academic criteria while majoring in a program of the College of Business Administration.
 Student records are reviewed for this award via their admission materials.